nickmarshalltcb/job-reminders/README.md

 ## Support

-For issues or questions, contact Flycast Marketing support.
+For issues or questions, contact Flycast Technologies support.

 ---